CheetUnit/CheetUnit/getting_started.md

 **Add Maven dependencies**

 CheetUnit artifacts are in the Maven central repository.
-In order to use CheetUnit you must include two dependencies to your project.
+In order to use CheetUnit you have to include two dependencies to your project.

 Add the application server specific CheetUnit dependency to your pom.
 Currently, only wildfly is supported.
 This